 Syllabi from previous and current Women’s Studies courses can be accessed via the UGA Syllabus System.

 The Institute for Women’s Studies library consists of donated books by various individuals.
 The IWS library is NOT part of the University Libraries system.
-The IWS library is cataloged using the The Library of Congress cataloging system.
+The IWS library is cataloged using The Library of Congress cataloging system.
 You may access our library's online catalog here: https://ugawmst.libib.com/.
 To learn more about our IWS library and how to use it, visit: http://iws.uga.edu/womens-studies-library.
-There are baskets on the selves that contain check-out slips that have to be filled out and given to the Administrative Associate at the front desk when individuals want to check out books.
+There are baskets on the shelves that contain check-out slips that need to be filled out and given to the Administrative Associate at the front desk when individuals want to check out books.

 Departmental Parking Pass

 For staff and faculty, we have a Departmental Parking Pass (referred to as a DP pass) hangtag that can be used to run brief errands across campus.
 This tag allows you to park in most lots (it is your responsibility to note exceptions) when used in conjunction with another official UGA parking pass.
 (Please note that if you do not have another official UGA parking pass at all and you use the DP pass, you will still be ticketed.)
 This pass is used primarily by the IWS staff, and it therefore must be readily available when it is needed.
-It is not appropriate to request it to use to park near Gilbert Hall while you are teaching or visiting the office.
+It is not appropriate to request the DP pass to park near Gilbert Hall while you are teaching or visiting the office.
 When possible, use the paper parking passes that allow you to park for free in the pay-by-the-hour decks, such as North Deck or Tate Center Deck, to ensure the availability of the DP Pass for others.
-Ask Chandra for paper parking passes.
+Ask the Administrative Associate for temporary parking passes.
 (For information about campus parking, visit: https://tps.uga.edu/visitors)